ewaldmire/ascender/docs/docsite/rst/userguide/credentials.rst

    Custom ``become`` plugins are available only starting with Ansible 2.8.
 For more detail on this concept, refer to `Understanding Privilege Escalation  https://docs.ansible.com/ansible/latest/user_guide/become.html` and the `list of become plugins https://docs.ansible.com/ansible/latest/plugins/become.html#plugin-list`.

 - **Privilege Escalation Username** field is only seen if an option for privilege escalation is selected.
 Enter the username to use with escalation privileges on the remote system.
 - **Privilege Escalation Password**: field is only seen if an option for privilege escalation is selected.
 Enter the actual password to be used to authenticate the user via the selected privilege escalation type on the remote system.
 This password will be stored encrypted in the database, if entered.
-Alternatively, you may configure climber to ask the user for the password at launch time by selecting **Prompt on launch**.
+Alternatively, you may configure ascender to ask the user for the password at launch time by selecting **Prompt on launch**.
 In these cases, a dialog opens when the job is launched, promoting the user to enter the password and password confirmation.

 .. note::
-   Sudo Password must be used in combination with SSH passwords or SSH Private Keys, since climber must first establish an authenticated SSH connection with the host prior to invoking sudo to change to the sudo user.
+   Sudo Password must be used in combination with SSH passwords or SSH Private Keys, since ascender must first establish an authenticated SSH connection with the host prior to invoking sudo to change to the sudo user.

 .. warning::
    Credentials which are used in *Scheduled Jobs* must not be configured as "**Prompt on launch**".